streamlink/streamlink-portable/README.md

 * Standalone EXE: For users who prefer to have all files packed within the executable.
 * Portable BAT: Same as Portable EXE but a batch file is generated instead of an executable.

-By default the building source is the <a href="https://github.com/streamlink/streamlink/commits/master">latest available commit</a> (nightly).
+By default the building source is the <a href="https://github.com/streamlink/streamlink/commits/master">latest available commit</a> (nightly) or the <a href="https://github.com/streamlink/streamlink/releases/latest">latest stable</a>.
 <br>
 No system files are modified and you can run it from anywhere (such as flash drive or other external drives).